 A better option is to step back and take a hands-on approach to heading off whole-classroom pandemonium.
 If this is a rare occurrence, take a minute to reflect on what might be setting such a large group of students awry, and make thoughtful alterations to the present lesson to put students back on track.
 If your schoolroom often feels like a zoo are indicative of a larger classroom management problem.
 Consider the unique makeup of your current classroom, and differentiate your lesson plans to create more focus and engagement.
 Take time to go back to basics.
 Review and reestablish class rules and routines.
 Nip small disturbances in the bud.

 So you’ve taught a lesson once, and a few students mastered the content while others need some more practice.
 You can’t possibly work one-on-one with each kid, and using your advanced kiddos to help those that are behind seems like a win-win situation: The kids needing more help get it, and the advanced kids learn the material extra well, right?

 Don’t do it!
 Research shows that peer tutoring holds advanced students back and prevents them from optimizing their potential — totally unfair.
-(Read more on why we need to challenge our high-ability students here!)

 A better route to take?
 Differentiate by grouping the students who mastered the content together and allowing them to explore the topic at deeper, more challenging levels.
 While they’re given the independent opportunity to learn new, exciting content that will challenge them, you’re freed up to work with students who still need to master the standard at hand.
 Now that’s a win-win.